Akar-30/nasa_sulaimani/GITHUB_PUSH_INSTRUCTIONS.md

 # 🚀 GitHub Push Commands for NASA Space Apps Challenge

-## After creating your GitHub repository, run these commands:
+## After creating your GitHub repository, run these commands

 ```bash
 # Add GitHub as remote origin (replace YOUR_USERNAME with your actual GitHub username)